 Ultimately, microneedling can become a phenomenal non-invasive addition to a long-term regimen for virtually anyone who desires to maintain a youthful andvibrant appearance.

 Where Can Microneedling be Utilized?

-The power hand piece can be applied to the entire face, neck, décolleté, arms, hands, legs and abdomen, typically where the skin is structurally weak, which usually is in areas that have stretch marks, contour deformities such as divots, and wide depressed scars.
+The power hand piece can be applied to the entire face, neck, décolleté, arms, hands, legs and abdomen – typically in places where the skin is structurally weak, which is usually in areas that have stretch marks, contour deformities such as divots, and wide depressed scars.
 One of the added benefits of microneedling is diminished pigmentation, even though it is not used as a skin resurfacing technique.
-Microneedling can reduce the vertical lines that form around the mouth, as well as reduce appearance of small capillary vessels in the skin given the improved dermal thickness.
+Microneedling can reduce the vertical lines that form around the mouth, as well as reduce the appearance of small capillary vessels in the skin given the improved dermal thickness.

 The microneedling technique of creating channels in the dermis is very similar to the technology of the Fraxel laser, which utilizes a thermal injury mechanism but at a much lower price point.
 Just as the laser takes a series of treatments so does the microneedling technique – anywhere from three to six sessions depending on severity.
 During a consultation, we can define how many sessions are right for the patient.
 Once the final result is achieved, we generally recommend one to two sessions a year for maintenance of the outcome.

-For more information about getting microneedling in Bloomington, IL give us a call at (309) 662-6772
+For more information on microneedling, or to schedule an appointment in our Bloomington, IL office give us a call at (309) 662-6772.